Uncle Luke: 1990s

 1990 saw the release of Banned in the U.S.A., originally credited as Campbell's solo album featuring 2 Live Crew and in later editions credited as a 2 Live Crew album.
 The album included the hits "Do the Bart" and the title track.
 It was also the very first release to bear the RIAA-standard Parental Advisory warning sticker.
 It peaked at number 20 on the Hot 100.

-The eponymous title single is a reference to the decision in a court case that the group's album As Nasty As They Wanna Be was obscene.
+The eponymous title single is a reference to the decision in a court case that the group's album As Nasty as They Wanna Be was obscene.
 Bruce Springsteen granted the group permission to interpolate his song "Born in the U.S.A." for it.

 Displeased over the decision of Florida Governor Bob Martinez who, on being asked to examine the album, decided it was obscene and recommended local law enforcement take action against it and over the subsequent action of Broward County, Florida, sheriff Nick Navarro, who arrested local record-store owners on obscenity charges for selling the group's albums and the subsequent arrest of members of the group on obscenity charges, the group included the song "Fuck Martinez", which also includes multiple repetitions of the phrase "fuck Navarro".
 The group found two other men with the same names, and had them sign releases, as they thought that this action would make it impossible for Martinez or Navarro to sue them.

 That same year they released Live in Concert, the group's first and only live album, and their fifth record overall.
 It was released under the Effect subsidiary label of Luke Records, a move that was deemed necessary for the company to be able to release additional 2 Live Crew material outside of their distribution deal with Atlantic Records.
 The album peaked at number 46 on the Top R&B/Hip-Hop Albums.

 Sports Weekend: As Nasty as They Wanna Be, Pt.
 2 (1991) is the sixth album overall and fifth studio album by the 2 Live Crew.
-A clean version was released later that same year titled Sports Weekend: As Clean As They Wanna Be Part II and was the sequel of As Clean As They Wanna Be.
+A clean version was released later that same year titled Sports Weekend: As Clean as They Wanna Be Part II and was the sequel of As Clean as They Wanna Be.
 This would be the last studio album by all original members of the 2 Live Crew.

 In 1992, I Got Shit on My Mind was released.
 It was his first official solo album without The 2 Live Crew.
-It peaked at #52 on the Billboard 200 chart and #20 on the Top R&B/Hip-Hop Albums chart.
+It peaked at No. 52 on the Billboard 200 chart and No. 20 on the Top R&B/Hip-Hop Albums chart.
 It was the album that spawned the hit single "I Wanna Rock" (better known more prominently as "Doo-Doo Brown"), which became Campbell's signature song.
 Upon its initial release in 1992, the song did not garner much attention until the following year, when it became a runaway hit, and charted at 73 on the Hot 100.